Misterblue/opensim-docker/run-scripts/README.md

 startup and operation scripts for the instance of OpenSim that is running in the docker container.

+These scripts all run inside the container to control the running of the OpenSimulator simulator.
+The scripts for controlling the container (like starting and stopping the container from the command line) refer to the image-* directory.

 `bootOpenSim.sh` is run when the docker container starts and is responsible for seeing that the configuration files and other setup (like DB) are initialized.
 This script calls `firstTimeSetup.sh` for the first ever boot to do any